miltozz/terraform-demo/README.md

     - run an nginx container listening all on 8080
 - 3 outputs on root module.
 They are declared in root `outputs.tf` where they call their respective module outputs
     - 2 from `webserver` module which show the `ami-id` and the `public ip` of the provisioned EC2 vm
-    - 1 from `subnet` module which shows the newyly created subnet
+    - 1 from `subnet` module which shows the newly created subnet
--

 - Creates the following AWS resources
 ```